tldr-pages/tldr/pages/common/scalafmt.md

 `scalafmt --config {{path/to/.scalafmt.conf}} {{path/to/file_or_directory}} {{path/to/file_or_directory}} ...`

-- Check if files are correctly formatted (return -1 if not):
+- Check if files are correctly formatted, it returns `0` if files respect the formatting style:

 `scalafmt --config {{path/to/.scalafmt.conf}} --test`